StefanZander/lecture_notes/swcs/html/docs/organisation.md

 ## In-Class Lectures

 - depends on the student's familirarity with the topic;
-- in general only very few -- but attendance is compulsory
+- in general only very few – but attendance is compulsory
     - Kick-off meeting
     - Final presentations
+- More lectures in the form of
+    - tutorials about selected topics,
+    - Q&A sessions
+    - etc.

-- More lectures in the form of tutorials about selected topics, Q&A sessions etc. can be requested by the students – _and I am happy to provide them!_
+    can be requested by the students – _and I am happy to provide them!_

+    --> The following section provides more information about them.

     <!-- _"I am happy to offer more lectures e.g. in form of tutorials etc. about specific topics but those have to be requested by the students"_ -->